-Tulsi Gabbard is not yet a POTUS1 candidate.
+Tulsi Gabbard is a POTUS1 candidate.
 Scroll down for her detailed policy positions.

 Let us know